 Initially, you can choose between a 4-year and an 8-year ID.
 Beginning in 2023, all new IDs will be valid for 8 years.

 The cost will depend upon whether you choose a 4-year or an 8-year ID, and depend upon which ID you choose.
 The prices listed below are for 8-year IDs:

-Children under 18 years of age do not need their own travel ID so long as they are travelling with an adult who has the proper travel ID.
+Children under 18 years of age do not need their own travel ID so long as they are traveling with an adult who has the proper travel ID.